 - 1. The Financial Aid Coordinator provides applications to qualifying students. - 2.
 The completed application is returned to the Financial Aid Coordinator, who submits the application to the Vice President for Admissions. - 3.
 The Vice President for Admissions presents the applications to the Board of Administration. - 4.
 The Board of Administration selects the scholarship recipients. - 5.
-The President of the College notifies the recipients and the Financial Aid Coordinator.
+The College President notifies the recipients and the Financial Aid Coordinator.